Britney Spears: Public image

 In September 2002, Spears was placed at number eight on VH1's 100 Sexiest Artists list.
 She was placed at number one on FHMs 100 Sexiest Women in the World list in 2004, and, in December 2012, Complex ranked her 12th on its 100 Hottest Female Singers of All Time list.
 Remarking upon her perceived image as a sex symbol, Spears stated: "When I'm on stage, that's my time to do my thing and go there and be that — and it's fun.
 It's exhilarating just to be something that you're not.
 And people tend to believe it."
 In 2003, People cited her as one of the 50 Most Beautiful People.

+In interviews, Spears has described aspects of her personality that contrast with her public image.
+Reflecting on her youth, she said she was "a pretty normal girl, a tomboy."
+She has also stated that she is "really just a tomboy at heart," noting her preference for casual clothing such as jeans and sweatpants.
+In reference to her personal relationships, she has said, "I've always been a tomboy, I've always ended up being the man in the relationship."

 Spears is recognized as a gay icon and received the 2018 GLAAD Vanguard Award at the GLAAD Media Awards for her role in "accelerating acceptance for the LGBTQ community".
 She addressed the "unwavering loyalty" and "lack of judgment" of her LGBTQ fans in Billboards Love Letters to the LGBTQ Community.
 She said: "Your stories are what inspire me, bring me joy, and make me and my sons strive to be better people."
-Manuel Betancourt of Vice wrote about the "queer adoration", especially of gay men, on Spears, and said that "Where other gay icons exude self-possession, Spears' fragile resilience has made her an even more fascinating role model, closer to Judy Garland than to Lady Gaga ... she's a glittering mirror ball, a fractured reflection of those men on the dance floor back onto themselves."
-HuffPosts Ben Appel attributed Spears' status as a gay icon to her "oh-so-innocent/not that innocent" Monroe-like sensuality, her sweet, almost saccharine nature, her beyond basic but addictive pop songs, her dance moves, her phoenix-out-of-the-fire comeback from a series of mental health crises, and her unmistakable tenderness.
+Manuel Betancourt of Vice wrote about the "queer adoration", especially of gay men, for Spears, and said that "Where other gay icons exude self-possession, Spears's fragile resilience has made her an even more fascinating role model, closer to Judy Garland than to Lady Gaga ... she's a glittering mirror ball, a fractured reflection of those men on the dance floor back onto themselves."
+HuffPosts Ben Appel attributed Spears's status as a gay icon to her "oh-so-innocent/not that innocent" Monroe-like sensuality, her sweet, almost saccharine nature, her beyond basic but addictive pop songs, her dance moves, her phoenix-out-of-the-fire comeback from a series of mental health crises, and her unmistakable tenderness.
 "Britney is camp.
 She is a fashion plate.
 A doll.
 Britney is a drag queen."